jaypipes/articles/openstack/mulligan.md

 OpenStack (whatever "OpenStack" has come to entail)?
 What if we could have a big do-over?

-In this article, I will be describing "Project Mulligan", the OpenStack Redo.
+In this two-part blog post, I will be describing "Project Mulligan", the OpenStack Redo.

+This first post is all about **community**, **governance**, **release cycle**, **mission** and **scope**.

+The [second part](mulligan-architecture.md) is all about the **architecture** and **technology choices** that Project Mulligan will employ.

-This is a highly opinionated reflection on what I personally would change about the world I've lived in for nearly a decade.
+This is obviously a highly opinionated reflection on what I personally would change about the world I've lived in for nearly a decade.

 I'm bound to offend lots of people along the way in both the OpenStack and Kubernetes communities.
 Sorry in advance.
-Try not to take things personally -- in many cases I'm referring to myself as much as anyone else and so feel free to join me on this self-deprecating journey.
+Try not to take things personally -- in many cases I'm referring as much to myself as anyone else and so feel free to join me on this self-deprecating journey.

 ## Background